geoblink/design-system/src/elements/GeoTable/GeoTable.md

 ### Customizing column's width

 It is possible to set up a minimum, maximum and a forced width.
-This is a applied on per-header-cell basis.
+This is applied on per-header-cell basis.
 When setting a header cell's `columnMinWidth`, column's final width won't be smaller than it.
 If there's a `columnMaxWidth`, column's final width won't exceed it.